The main ambition of our lab is to predict the regulatory evolution of gene expression and its causal association with trait evolvability.

 A prominent application of this technique is the developmental hourglass phenomenon initially observed in animal embryology, where embryos of diverse vertebrates share common anatomical features and express more homologous genes during the middle of embryonic development.
 The origin of this phenomenon has been linked to the Cambrian Explosion more than 500 million years ago where most anatomical features of animals are believed to have emerged within a short 20-40 million year time window (see a comprehensive summary here).
-Due to the limited time to evolve anatomical diversity, today’s animals are still developing variations of these morphological features that emerged during the Cambrian Explosion.
+Due to the limited time to evolve anatomical diversity, today’s animals are still developing variations of these morphological features that emerged during the Cambrian Explosion (however this notion is intensely debated).
 Since these features are developed in mid-embryo development, the anatomical similarity between vertebrate species might be a consequence of a constrained body plan (= conserved anatomical features shared across animals) that formed more than 500 million years ago.

-Using the model plant Arabidopsis and the software tools orthologr and myTAI developed in our lab, we studied the developmental transcriptomes covering plant embryonic- and post-embryonic development.
-As a result, we found that the transcriptomes of developing plant embryos and post-embryonic development follow transcriptomic hourglass patterns analogous to the transcriptomic patterns found in animal embryos (Quint, Drost et al., 2012; Drost et al., 2015; Drost et al. 2016).
+Using the model plant Arabidopsis and the software tools orthologr and myTAI developed by our lab, we studied the developmental transcriptomes covering plant embryonic- and post-embryonic development.
+As a result, we found that the transcriptomes of developing plant embryos and post-embryonic development follow transcriptomic hourglass patterns analogous to the transcriptomic patterns found in animal embryos (Quint, Drost et al., 2012; Drost et al., 2015; Drost et al. 2016a).